 Must take a walk on the walking path on Sri Lanka trip to Galle from Bentota

-The maritime walking path which stretches along the high-rise wall of the fort is quite something special on every evening on warm sunny days, when the diminishing sun reflects in the sea.
+The maritime walking path which stretches along the high-rise wall of the fort is quite something special every evening on warm sunny days when the diminishing sun reflects in the sea.
 It is a safe haven for many couples to enjoy the romance of nightfall.
 Many families are also occurring here as the day’s windup to chill-out by the sea breeze.

 Tsunami monument Peraliya

-Tsunami monument was built in view of remembering the people who affected by Tsunami in 2004, located in Peraliya between Galle and Bentota, along the main road.
+The tsunami monument was built in view of remembering the people who affected by the Tsunami in 2004, located in Peraliya between Galle and Bentota, along the main road.
 As the waves hit the ground a train was sub-merged killing more than 1500 people.
 Peraliya is the spot where the train was destroyed by the waves.
 Today near the railway track, where the train was destroyed is a monument to remember the people, who sacrificed their lives.
-Near the monument one can see a museum with a collection of photos of Tsunami, however, it can not be recommended for sensitive people, because some of the photos are very tragic and shock the visitors.
+Near the monument one can see a museum with a collection of photos of the Tsunami, however, it can not be recommended for sensitive people, because some of the photos are very tragic and shock the visitors.